-As with all our pet care advice, our rodent section has been written and is regularly reviewed by experts, to ensure we bring you the latest, the most ingenious and the downright essential information on your rodent of choice.
+As with all our pet care advice, our rodent section is regularly reviewed by experts, to ensure we bring you the latest and essential information on your rodent of choice.
 So please keep checking back to burrow through the latest information!

 Some rodents that are kept as pets are classified as 'non-domestic' animals and meeting their specific needs can be very difficult.
-Read our pet care advice on degus and chipmunks by clicking on the care sheets on the right.
+Read our pet care advice on degus and chipmunks by clicking on the care sheets below.

 Your duty to care

 Owning and caring for a pet rodent is great fun and very rewarding, but it is a big responsibility and commitment in terms of care and finances.
 If you own or are responsible for a pet, even on a temporary basis, you are required by law to care for it properly.

 Read more about the Animal Welfare Act and your duty of care to your animals.